rumanstheddy/ss-play-score-pal/README.md

 # Playscore Pal

-Welcome to SS Playscore Pal - a platform for rating, reviewing, and recommending game entries.
+Welcome to Playscore Pal - a platform for rating, reviewing, and recommending game entries.
 This project aims to provide a community-driven space where users can share their insights and opinions on various games.

 **Note: This project is currently a work in progress.